changjam/jsam_json_repair/readme.md

 # json_repair

-This is a Python package for repairing JSON files.
+This is a Python package for repairing JSON string.